OiNutter/uncharted/README.md

 gRaphaël ( [http://g.raphaeljs.com/](http://g.raphaeljs.com/)). gRaphaël had a lot of interactive features that I liked but I much prefered the look and style of the
 ProtoChart stuff, so I decided to build my own library as a combination of the two.

+A complete set of demos is available at [oinutter.co.uk/uncharted/examples/](http://oinutter.co.uk/uncharted/examples/)

 Usage
 -----